 Pickup Trucks with the Best Fuel Efficiency

-Americans love pickup trucks, and if you’ve ever owned one, you’ll know why they’ve proven to be so popular over the decades.
+As Americans, we love pickup trucks.
+If you’ve ever owned one, you’ll know why they’ve proven to be so popular over the decades.
 They are a perfect fit with the adventurous lifestyle that Americans love to live: some space for people up front and a big open space in the back for cargo, outdoors gear, or anything else you might want to haul.

 With a huge variety of pickup trucks available on the American market, which are the most economical?
 Below, you’ll find a look at five of the most fuel-efficient models available.